tcouso/minimax-project/README.md

 ## Minimax-project

 Webapp of tic-tac-toe game with a minimax implementation.
 Algorithm optimization with alpha-beta prunning.
-Deployed version available at https://minimaxapp.herokuapp.com/

 ## Server execution
 ```python3 main.py```